nchie/cynthionwhisperer/cynthionwhisperer-example/README.md

   --arm
 ```

-or a more complex sequence which should match the following sequence:
+or a more complex sequence which should match the following class request #9 (HID feature request):
 ![alt text](packetry-request.png)

 ```